Safe Learning for Contact-Rich Robot Tasks: A Survey from Classical Learning-Based Methods to Safe Foundation Models: Categorization of Methods from Different Perspectives

 This section introduces safe learning before executing the task, highlighting its importance in ensuring reliable and risk-free performance prior to real execution.

-Safe HRC has traditionally been approached through path planning algorithms such as rapidly-exploring random tree star (RRT$^*$) \cite{chi2017risk} for dynamic human-robot systems, or artificial potential field (APF) \cite{rodriguez2023advanced} and virtual fixtures \cite{bowyer2013active} for real-time adjustment of the robot's trajectory.
-However, these methods often yield slow trajectory computation and limited generalization, since they require task-specific tuning, assume simplified environments, and adapt poorly to dynamic or unstructured settings \cite{bowyer2013active}.
+Safe human-robot cooperation (HRC) is a major application branch within the broader class of contact-rich tasks, and it has traditionally been approached through path planning algorithms such as rapidly-exploring random tree star (RRT$^*$)~\cite{chi2017risk} for dynamic human-robot systems, or artificial potential field (APF)~\cite{rodriguez2023advanced} and virtual fixtures~\cite{bowyer2013active} for real-time adjustment of the robot's trajectory.
+However, these methods often yield slow trajectory computation and limited generalization, since they require task-specific tuning, assume simplified environments, and adapt poorly to dynamic or unstructured settings~\cite{bowyer2013active}.

-Recent approaches enforce safety constraints via control barrier functions (CBFs), where quadratic programs compute minimal trajectory deviations to maintain safety \cite{hsu2023safety,ferraguti2020safety,dai2023safe}.
-Extensions to uncertain CBFs (U-CBFs) handle environmental uncertainty \cite{das2024robust,li2023robust}, though worst-case assumptions often yield conservative designs.
-Stochastic frameworks using chance constraints offer less conservative alternatives \cite{wang2024flow,du2011probabilistic}, but remain computationally intractable for most HRC applications due to non-convex feasible regions \cite{ahmed2008solving}.
-Complementary work examines risk factors in HRC \cite{berx2022identification,inam2018risk,liu2020dynamic,majumdar2020should}.
-While these approaches can better inform the tolerable risk-bound for different applications, a risk tunable CBF can solve the limitation \cite{11023035}.
+Recent approaches enforce safety constraints via control barrier functions (CBFs), where quadratic programs compute minimal trajectory deviations to maintain safety~\cite{hsu2023safety,ferraguti2020safety,dai2023safe}.
+Extensions to uncertain CBFs (U-CBFs) handle environmental uncertainty~\cite{das2024robust,li2023robust}, though worst-case assumptions often yield conservative designs.
+Stochastic frameworks using chance constraints offer less conservative alternatives~\cite{wang2024flow,du2011probabilistic}, but remain computationally intractable for most HRC applications due to non-convex feasible regions~\cite{ahmed2008solving}.
+Complementary work examines risk factors in HRC~\cite{berx2022identification,inam2018risk,liu2020dynamic,majumdar2020should}.
+While these approaches can better inform the tolerable risk-bound for different applications, a risk tunable CBF can solve the limitation~\cite{11023035}.

 Ensuring system safety while maintaining performance requires sophisticated approaches that balance computational efficiency, safety guarantees, and adaptability.
 Below, we present four prominent categories of methods that address these challenges through different theoretical frameworks and computational strategies.